BethW83/Group-Project-1-Retail/README.md

 ## Unfixed Bugs

 -   TotalTransacrtionValue - This is a spelling mistake, we have opted not to change it as all our dashboards are built and it could break the world!
--   The tooltip on the Azure map component doesn't round the tooltip values liek the other charts do.
+-   The tooltip on the Azure map component doesn't round the tooltip values like the other charts do.

 ## Development Roadmap

 Challenges faced:

--   Power BI stores absolute file paths when importing CSV files which makes it challenging when we all have different enviorments and both PC and MAC.
-We overcame this by making a single source dataset, connected it via the Web import instead of the File import, using the GitHub raw file links for the CSV files, and then made a single source data Power BI file, published the datset, and then conected oue own copies of a Power BI desktop file to the remote dataset.
-This enabled all team memebers to work on dashboards separetly but still publish them to the same shared workspace.
+-   Power BI stores absolute file paths when importing CSV files which makes it challenging when we all have different environments and both PC and MAC.
+We overcame this by making a single source dataset, connected it via the Web import instead of the File import, using the GitHub raw file links for the CSV files, and then made a single source data Power BI file, published the dataset, and then connected our own copies of a Power BI desktop file to the remote dataset.
+This enabled all team members to work on dashboards separately but still publish them to the same shared workspace.
 -   The main map visualisation options in Power BI were not enabled for our organisation, so we used the Azure map visualisation option instead for mapping.
 -   Initially the order of the day parts in the visualisations were not in the correct order, showing lunch, then evening and then morning.
-We over came this by ading an extra sort column to the day part table and sorting the daypart field by this new order column.
+We over came this by adding an extra sort column to the day part table and sorting the daypart field by this new order column.
 -   We had a few issues with Git getting out of sync and not allowing a team member to switch branch or merge from main.
 We overcame this as a team, sharing screens and helping each other through the process.
 -   There was no data recorded at all for Saturday.
 -   The last month of the data was only a few days in December 2011, so the charts all dipped down at the end when reporting by month as it didn't have a comparable full month of data.
 We added date sliders to allow users to easily exclude the end few days if required.

 Next steps:

--   We decided to drop the cancelled invocies that were marked with a C. We would look to import these as a new fact table and create visualisations for these and analyse the data.
+-   We decided to drop the cancelled invoices that were marked with a C. We would look to import these as a new fact table and create visualisations for these and analyse the data.
 -   Look at replicating the dashboards in Tableau, and create a Streamlit Python interactive dashboard to widen our dashboarding knowledge.
 -   Implement RFM (Recency, Frequency and Monetary) analysis to categorise customers based on their purchasing behaviour.
 -   Investigate products that are frequently bought together, to enable the marketing team to implement product recommendations for products other customers also bought when items are added to basket.